kubernetes-sigs/gateway-api/geps/gep-1897/index.md

 between the gateway and backend pod.
 References to a resource in a different namespace are invalid.
 If ClientCertificateRefs is unspecified, then WellKnownCACertificates must be set to "System" for a valid configuration.
 If WellKnownCACertificates is unspecified, then CACertificateRefs must be specified with at least one entry for a valid configuration.
-If WellKnownCACertificates is set to "System" and there are no system trusted certificates or the implementation doesn't define system trusted certificates, the BackendTLSPolicy is considered invalid.
+If an implementation does not support the WellKnownCACertificates, or the provided value is unsupported,the BackendTLSPolicy is considered invalid.

 For an invalid BackendTLSPolicy, implementations MUST NOT fall back to unencrypted (plaintext) connections.
 Instead, the corresponding TLS connection MUST fail, and the client MUST receive an HTTP error response.